 There is an upside to the square shape.
 You’ll get approx. 15 percent more jumping surface than with round trampolines (though how much of it is actually usable is another matter).
 At first, 15′ Bounce Pro is quite stiff but after some bouncing, it settles in nicely.

 The bounce is excellent thanks to its square shape (it’s more staggered and gentler) and its 104 metal springs.
 If you’re used to round trampolines, it could take you a while to get used to the feel of a square-shaped unit.
 It’s not for everyone.
 The bounce is not as high as on other shapes, but it is comfortable and even less stressful on the joints.
 It is especially recommended for children, as it’s simply safer.
 It’s not for expert gymnasts, but regular Joes will find it more than pleasing.
 You’ll notice it behaves differently than a round trampoline, but take care when bouncing, as there isn’t a tendency to pull you toward the safe middle.

 The spring pads and the mat are made of heavy-duty materials and are UV-resistant.
 However, the spring pad is the weakest link since it is prone to tearing and breaking fast.

 Assembly & Warranty

 The assembly is simple and quick thanks to simple and well-written instructions.
-The trampoline arrives in three large boxes and looks intimidating; but the setup takes two hours at most.
+The trampoline arrives in three large boxes and looks intimidating, but the setup takes two hours at most.
 Make sure to secure it with trampoline stakes in case your area experiences severe weather.
-The trampoline is large and strong winds could move or damage it, so we definitely advise to buy trampoline anchors or stakes.
+The trampoline is large and strong winds could move or damage it, so we definitely advise buying trampoline anchors or stakes.